olekgr/HP-35_Z80/README.md

 ## Speed

-Calculations are fast, very fast, we get the result immediately after pressing the key.
+Calculations are fast, much faster than original HP35, we get the result immediately after pressing the key.

 ## Operating